Tools4everBV/HelloID-Conn-Prov-Target-Raet-Beaufort-IAM-API-Identity/README.md

 #### Remarks
 - Only the 'identity' field can be updated, no other fields are (currently) supported.
   > When the value in Raet equals the value in HelloID, the action will be skipped (no update will take place).
+- Currently (08-12-2022) Changes you make with this connector through the API are not visible within the Youforce portal.
+If you want to check if the update is succesfull please retreive the edited user or try the SSO connection.

 ## Getting help
 > _For more information on how to configure a HelloID PowerShell connector, please refer to our [documentation](https://docs.helloid.com/hc/en-us/articles/360012558020-Configure-a-custom-PowerShell-target-system) pages_